 Disaster declaration opens FEMA assistance process for residents

-With the Presidential disaster declaration issued for 77 counties in Texas, residents and businesses that sustained losses (including water damage) can now begin the process to apply for individual assistance.
+With the Presidential disaster declaration issued for 77 counties in Texas, residents and businesses that sustained uninsured losses (including water damage) due to the winter storm can now begin the process to apply for individual assistance.
 Assistance may include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses, and other programs to help individuals and business owners recover from the effects of the disaster.

 There is a four-step process to begin the application for assistance and registration is available online:

 - Take a photo of your damaged home and belongings

 - Make a list of damaged or lost items

 - If you have insurance, you must first file a claim with your insurance company.